microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Anti-Plant Shell:**  Keeps animated plants at bay for 10 min./level, with a 10ft. radius.

-**Ice Storm:**  Hail is called from the sky, dealing 5d6 damage in an area within a 10ft. radius for 1 round.
+**Ice Storm:**  Hail is called from the sky, dealing 3d10 damage in an area within a 10ft. radius for 3 rounds.

 **Reincarnate:**  Bring back a dead subject into a random body (a body that is nearby).

 **Repel Vermin:**  Insects, spiders, and other vermin stay 10ft. away for 10 min./level.

-**Spike Stones:** All creatures within 15ft. take 1d8 damage.
+**Spike Stones:** All creatures within 20ft. take 3d8 damage.
 They must make a reflex save.
 If failed, they are slowed.

 ### 5th-Level Druid Spells